HarvestingClouds/HarvestingClouds.github.io/_posts/2016-04-09-Azure-Site-Recovery-In-New-Portal.md

 Selecting each option provides you with details for next steps.
 You can then create a backup policy and configure Items to backup.

-Give these features a try and let us know in comments below how you find the new feature.
+Give these features a try and let us know in comments below how you find the new features.
 Happy Exploring!